adaapp/Test-assignment2-team4/README.md

 ## UI Design

 We will be using A/B testing to decide the UI will will be choosing for the currecny converter.
 James will be creating a google form where the team will pick out the better UI out of the two designs.

+## Testing Review

+We decided to use JEST because we were comfortable with this testing framework.
+Our first testing was smoke test (to test the initial testing).
+We plan to first test the functions before starting on HTML.